melke/SlimLogger/README-LogglyDestination.md

 # SlimLogger - Loggly Destination

 The Loggly destination logs to the cloud service [Loggly](https://www.loggly.com/).
+Log messages will be locally saved in a buffer and posted to Loggly at app exit or when a configurable amount of log messages has been logged.

 ##Installation